na-na-hi/renget/archive/6wfys.md

 Improved Camera - SE's skse based gopro-style 'I can see my bones from here' first person camera.
 Now on Nexus.
 *note: Please check your compatibility settings in other mods like Immersive Interactions.*
-Enhanced Death Cam - watch the draugr that killed you t-bag your corpse and fuck your companions, just like real life Improved Alternate Conversation Camera - Bioware/CDPR style over the shoulder switching cam for conversations.
-This is a real love-it-or-hate-it, beware.
+Enhanced Death Cam - watch the draugr that killed you t-bag your corpse and fuck your companions, just like real life Improved Alternate Conversation Camera - AIO camera solution for Dialogue.
+Lets you emulate Witcher/Bioware style switching to view player, or can emulate Oblivion/Starfield by forcing 1st person and zooming. *note: use Simple Version for Smoothcam compatibility!*
-*or* Oblivion Camera - Starfield style zoomed in first person conversation camera.
-Not recommended with uggo npcs.
-In theory this can be replicated with the above.
 Switch Camera During Dialogue - Does what it says on the tin.
-Probably incompatible with Oblivion Camera.
+Incompatible with the above only if you force a POV in ACC's settings.
 VioLENS - There aren't really any problems with this, but if all you use it for is disabling VATS, there's an INI tweak for that. (bVATSDisable).
 No Furniture Camera - disables the locked camera when sitting, sleeping, etc. Will it break your sex mods?
 I dunno.
 Enhanced Volumetric Lighting and Shadows - This does mess with detection and has some issues with certain mountain meshes.
 For non ENB enjoyers just use Twilight.